TQQQ Dividend: Yield, Schedule, and What to Expect

 Short answer

-TQQQ's approximate ~0.37% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Nasdaq-100 (3x daily) and passes through the dividends of its holdings, typically quarterly, minus a 0.82% expense ratio.
+TQQQ's approximate ~0.37% yield (as of mid-2026) makes it a growth-first, low-yield fund, about $37 a year on a $10,000 position before tax.
+It tracks Nasdaq-100 (3x daily) and passes through the income its holdings generate, usually quarterly, net of the 0.82% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; TQQQ is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ProShares.

 How does the TQQQ dividend work?

-TQQQ holds the companies in Nasdaq-100 (3x daily), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.82% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+TQQQ holds what is in Nasdaq-100 (3x daily), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.82% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 Seeks three times the DAILY return of the Nasdaq-100 using swaps, so it amplifies both gains and losses.
 Because the leverage resets daily, returns compound in ways that diverge sharply from 3x the index over any period longer than a day.
 It is a trading instrument, not a long-term holding, and carries a high 0.82% fee.